-In my new edition of the Better Homes and Gardens New Cook Book, I found a recipe for “customizing my own recipe” for Oatmeal Raisin Cookies.
+In my this new edition of the Better Homes and Gardens New Cook Book, I found a recipe for “customizing my own recipe” for Oatmeal Raisin Cookies.
 It was a page full of options for mixing and matching ingredients.
 Here’s what I put in my version:

 Oatmeal Raisin Cookies